-Although the functional elements of the unit pricing process for most Funds are carried out by a third party administrator, Perpetual does not outsource its responsibility to unitholders regarding the calculation of unit prices.
+Although the functional elements of the unit pricing process for most Funds are carried out by a third party, RBC Investor Services Trust (ABN 75 116 809 824) (RBC), Perpetual does not outsource its responsibility to unitholders regarding the calculation of unit prices.
 The ultimate responsibility for ensuring that unit prices are determined appropriately lies with Perpetual.